chenxcynthia/transformers/README.md

 $$ \texttt{attention}(q, k, v) = \textrm{softmax}(\frac{qk^T}{\sqrt{d_k}})v$$

 We see that attention directly corresponds to the dot product between the query and key vector.
 Therefore, if we are aiming for *small distance* to be a proxy for *high attention*, then we want the query-key dot product and distance to have a strong, inverse correlation.
-Put mathematically, we want the correlation between $$\texttt{dot-product}(q, k)$$ and $$\texttt{distance}(q, k)$$ to be as close to -1 as possible.
+Put mathematically, we want the correlation between $\texttt{dot-product}(q, k)$ and $\texttt{distance}(q, k)$ to be as close to -1 as possible.

 **Optimizing correlation.** How can we optimize the correlation between the dot product and distance between queries and keys without losing the integrity of the attention computation?
 Luckily, there are two ``free parameters'' when computing attention: translation and scaling.
 The operations of *translation* (shifting query and key vectors by a constant vector) and *scaling in opposite directions* (multiplying query vectors by $c$ and dividing key vectors by $c$) can both be performed without changing the resulting attention value.
 In the following experiments, we largely focus on scaling and identifying the scaling constant $c$ that provides the best correlation between dot product and distance.

 To determine the optimal value of $c$, we can define a *weighted correlation *metric that places heavier weight on query-key pairs with smaller distances, since we care most about nearby queries and keys in the joint visualization.
-We first computed a distance threshold $$d$$, defined as the 0.5 percentile value of the distance distribution within a specific attention head.
+We first computed a distance threshold $d$, defined as the 0.5 percentile value of the distance distribution within a specific attention head.
 For every query-key pair with distance $d_i < d$, we compute the weighted correlation as follows:

 $$ \texttt{weighted-corr}(x, y, w) = \frac{\textrm{cov}(x, y; w)}{\sqrt{\textrm{cov}(x, x; w) \textrm{cov}(y, y; w)}}$$